hacknug/iguides/README.md

 your blog on  your custom domain you can refer  to corresponding [documentation entry][github-pages-custom-domain] of Github Pages.

-Take a look at the theme and appreciate  the charm of its minimalism you may on [this website][demo], and if you want to see underlying structure you may go to [theme repo][theme-repo].
+You may  take a look  at theme  and appreciate the  charm of its  minimalism on [this website][demo], and if you want to see underlying structure you may go to [theme repo][theme-repo].